mbjd05/fastapi-clean-template-ng/README.md

   ```sh
   $ pipenv install --dev
   ```
-  - If you're on Windows, install `uvicorn` manually afterwards, without uvloop, which doesn't run on Windows. (run.py will use `winloop` instead):
+  - If you're on Windows, install `uvicorn` manually afterwards, without uvloop, which doesn't run on Windows. `run.py` will use `winloop` instead when using the `--no-reload` flag, as it unfortunately does not support `uvicorn`'s hot-reloading at this time.
+If you want hot-reloading, the default `asyncio` event-loop will be used automatically instead by ommiting the flag.

     ```sh
     $  pipenv run pip install uvicorn --no-binary uvicorn